-Jule Romans is the author of "Take Advice From Shakespeare" and other books of Shakespeare quote collections.
+Jule Romans is the author of "Short and Sweet Shakespeare Love Quotes" and other Shakespeare quote collections.

 Incorporating Native Yellow Flowers Into Your Garden